Last Updated on

-The entire process of in-vitro fertilisation itself is quite tough and demanding.
-To meet with a negative result at the end of it can be quite disappointing and saddening for women.
-The emotional distress combined with the costs of the procedure itself makes many people wonder if it is worth the trouble going through it all again.
+The entire process of in vitro fertilisation (IVF) is tough and demanding.
+And to have no positive result at the end of it can be quite disappointing for a woman.
+The emotional distress combined with the costs of the procedure makes many people wonder if it is worth the trouble going through it all again.
 In such a situation, attempting to conceive naturally seems like a better option.
 But is that still possible after a failed IVF cycle or should you look for completely different options altogether?
-Let’s find out.
+Let’s find out!

-Many women are under the assumption that their choice of opting for in-vitro fertilization to help conceive a child, automatically means that they are not fertile enough to be pregnant by themselves.
-That isn’t always the case since infertility is a result of numerous factors.
-Right from sperm conditions to egg availability and viability, and multiple health aspects, the link between fertility and the ability to conceive a child is quite intricate.
-That being said, even though your chances of getting pregnant naturally may be lower than other people out there, it definitely is not zero and natural pregnancy is completely possible, even if your IVF has failed.
+Many women are under the assumption that their choice of opting for IVF to conceive a child automatically means that they are not fertile enough to be pregnant by themselves.
+That isn’t always the case, since infertility is a result of numerous factors.
+Right from sperm conditions to egg availability, viability, and multiple health aspects, the link between fertility and the ability to conceive a child is quite intricate.
+That being said, even though your chances of getting pregnant naturally may be lower than other people out there, they definitely are not zero, and natural pregnancy is possible, even if your IVF has failed.

 What Are the Odds of Conceiving After Failing One Cycle of IVF?

-Why is Natural Pregnancy Possible After Failed IVF?
+How Is Natural Pregnancy Possible After a Failed IVF?

-Taking a simple look at the various ways women have gotten pregnant over the years, there are numerous examples where some have conceived pregnancy naturally in the first go, while others have got it in the first cycle of IVF itself, and a few have conceived a child in the consecutive cycles, too.
+Taking a simple look at the various ways women have gotten pregnant over the years, you can understand this.
+There are several women who have conceived naturally in the first go, while others have got it in the first cycle of IVF itself, and a few have conceived a child in the consecutive cycles, too.

-A vital role in the entire procedure is played by the body of the woman herself.
+The body of the woman plays a vital role in the entire procedure.
 At times, the reasons for infertility may not be clearly established.
-Once an IVF procedure is undertaken, the body begins to respond positively and the woman begins to notice those signs better, too.
-By noticing these signs, couples can attempt to plan their conception attempts accordingly and increase the chances further.
-The high cost of repeated IVF cycles can also be a strong motivation to try harder in bed, ironically.
+Once an IVF procedure is undertaken, the body begins to respond positively, and the woman begins to notice those signs better, too, which could increase the chance of conception.

 With women who have uterine problems, primarily due to the existence of weak or thin outer lining of the uterus itself, the chances of IVF being successful are less in the first attempt.
 However, the procedure itself can stimulate the body into developing a stronger uterine lining for the coming months.
-Attempting to conceive naturally might bear fruit due to fruitful conditions and a second IVF cycle may not be required at all.
+Attempting to conceive naturally might bear fruit, and a second IVF cycle may not be required at all.

 There is no conclusive factor that can be pinpointed with confidence as the one responsible for turning the tables around at getting pregnant.
-The greatest common denominator in all the cases, however, is the constant attempts to get pregnant naturally.
+The greatest common denominator in all the cases, however, is the constant attempt to get pregnant naturally.
 Couples that try once in a while are at a lower chance of observing positive results.
-Comparatively, the ones who have sex frequently and regularly, with a zest to get pregnant no matter what, surprisingly do show good results, even after a failed IVF attempt.
+Comparatively, the ones who have sex frequently and regularly, with a zest to get pregnant, surprisingly could show good results, even after a failed IVF attempt.

 How to Improve Your Chances of Getting Pregnant Naturally After a Failed IVF